 I won’t cover the scientific evidence on infant feeding itself in here, because that is very involved.
 But I do have a few recommendations as to how to approach the science.

-- Frame “fed is best” and related messaging as denial of scientific consensus.
-It is science denialism.
-Many of the folks who promote “fed is best” and related misinformation about breastfeeding claim a scientific background (and may actually have one, albeit usually in an unrelated field) and use scientific language, and cherry-picked studies to perpetuate the notion that there is some sort of debate happening in science over breastfeeding, when there in fact is not.
+- Understand that “fed is best” and related messaging is derived from social discourse, not scientists themselves.
+It is a tool of science denialism.
+Many of the folks who promote “fed is best” and related misinformation about breastfeeding claim a scientific background (and may actually have one, albeit usually in an unrelated field, and suffer from Dunning-Kruger about this one) and use scientific language, and cherry-picked studies to perpetuate the notion that there is some sort of debate happening in science over breastfeeding, when there in fact is not.
 The WHO, AAP, ACOG, and all of the relevant medical and scientific organizations around the world agree that breastfeeding is unequivocally the optimal form of nutrition for human infants.
 Therefore, when you argue that it is not, you’re arguing against scientific consensus.

 - “Breast vs. Formula” is a manufactroversy.
 It’s a totally real social debate, but it originates with the media and culture, not with scientists.
 Scientists do not debate the difference between formula and breastmilk.